bcgov/mds/elastic/USAGE.md

 #### Custom filters delivered with MDS dashboards

 In addition to the built in filtering features of Kibana & Elasticsearch, we have created a custom Filter that is included in all Dashboards delivered for this project.
-In all Dashboards we have included the ability to filter by: Mine, Group (Core and MS,) and by environment (prod, dev, etc.) Typically, Prod is the environment we want to be looking at and by default we should be using the Prod filter.
+In all Dashboards we have included the ability to filter by: Mine, Group (Core and MS,) and by environment (Prod, Dev, etc.) Typically, Prod is the environment we want to be looking at and by default we should be using the Prod filter.

 ### Export to Excel / Download CSV